 We will not generally award funding for:

-Section 6 of the 2019 update of our New Homes Bonus Protocol (2018-2022) contains the full set of criteria/rules that apply to the Community Legacy Grant scheme.
-We strongly advise you to read these before submitting an expression of interest.
+Section 6 of the 2019 update of our New Homes Bonus Protocol contains the full set of criteria/rules that apply to the Community Legacy Grant scheme.
+We strongly advise parish and town councils to read these before submitting an expression of interest.
+Read New Homes Bonus Protocol (2018-2022)

 How decisions are made

-We will take the following factors into account when assessing applications and making funding decisions:
+We take a range of factors into account when assessing applications and making funding decisions.
+For round four these include:

 - Need for the project.